CESNET/DHuSTools/README.md

 Generates a list of Sentinel2 L1C products in the target site that do not yet have a matching L2A product with atmospheric correction, produced with `Sen2cor`.

+## gen\_new\_list.sh

+Generates a list of all product IDs that have appeared on a specified DHuS endpoint since a given timestamp.
+Useful for all application where reaction to new products is required.

 ## format\_dhus\_log.sh

 Reads log files written by DHuS and produces a chart showing download speeds from various identified sources over time.